DavidH2001/MUON-Data-Collection/README.md

 proceed as the software will retry to connect later.
 If you simply want to test your connection then start the software and choose to quit rather than continue with event acquisition.

-### Testing remote access
-EXAMPLE HERE

 ## Examining results and plotting
 A very simple plotting utility is supplied that can be used to view the saved event files.
-This will try to read any files resident under the configured root directory.
+This will attempt to read any files resident under the configured root directory.
 By default, it will try to consume all the subdirectories.
-If you wish to plot the files in a single directory then you will need to edit the code as shown in the following example:
+If you wish to plot the files in a single directory then you will need to edit the code at the location shown in the following
+example:

 ```
 # set single folder name here or leave empty for all folders to be accessed under root directory